Written By: Chloe Wilson BSc (Hons) Physiotherapy

 Shoulder bursitis symptoms may vary from person to person but usually include:

-In most cases of shoulder bursitis, pain develops gradually over time due to repeated friction over the bursa.
+The most common symptom of shoulder bursitis is pain.
+In most cases, the pain develops gradually over time due to repeated friction over the bursa.
 It tends to be a low level aching pain that gets worse with activities where your arm is raised over your head.

 Pain from bursitis of the shoulder is usually fairly localised over the problem area but over time, the pain may radiate down the arm, but usually not past the elbow.
 If shoulder bursitis was caused by a one-off injury, the pain will more likely be instant and more severe.